 Carbohydrates

-Carbohydrates are the simplest nutrient for the body to break down.
+Carbohydrates are the simplest nutrients for the body to break down.
 They can start providing energy to the body minutes after they are eaten [4].

 Carbohydrates are found in citrus fruits, artificial sugar, bread, and even the healthy leafy greens of a vegan diet.
 These are the fastest foods digested.

-With what we know about nutrient digestion, it is now possible to understand how you can digest different types of meat differently.
+With what we know about nutrient digestion, it is now possible to understand the different factors that affect meat digestion.

 Fatty foods slow digestion compared to other high protein foods like beef steak.
 Protein-rich foods like fish tend to digest more quickly than difficult foods.